Is kaat and ruqyah the same thing?

 +

-Ruqyah is the broader term for the Islamic practice of using Quranic verses and authenticated duas for healing and protection.
-Kaat specifically refers to the nullification and cutting away of harmful spiritual afflictions — particularly sihr, jadu, and their effects.
-All kaat guidance involves ruqyah, but not all ruqyah is kaat.
-In common usage, especially in South Asian Muslim communities, "kaat" specifically refers to guidance on addressing sorcery or evil eye that has already taken hold.
+Ruqyah is the broader term for Islamic healing using Quranic verses and duas.
+Rohani ilaj (spiritual healing) encompasses all Quranic and Sunnah-based treatments for spiritual and physical ailments.
+Kaat specifically refers to the nullification of harmful spiritual afflictions — particularly sihr, jadu, and their effects.
+All kaat involves ruqyah, but not all ruqyah is kaat.

 What does the consultation actually include?